oliversavio/oliversavio.github.io/_posts/2016-03-28-profiling-with-java-agents-part-two.markdown

 {% endhighlight %}

 ### Implementing MyClassTransformer
 The `MyClassTransformer` class implements the `ClassFileTransformer` interface and the `transform` method.
-We have initialized a `ClassPool` with the default class pool, this is fine when running a simple application like the Java Pyramid program in this example, for web application servers like Tomcat and JBoss which use multiple class loaders, creating multiple instances of `ClassPool` might be necessary; an instance of `ClassPool` should be created for each class loader.
+We have initialized a `ClassPool` with the default class pool, this is fine when running a simple application like the Java Pyramid program in this example.
+However for applications running on web application servers like Tomcat and JBoss which use multiple class loaders, creating multiple instances of `ClassPool` might be necessary; an instance of `ClassPool` should be created for each class loader.
 You may find mode details on this [here][javassist-tutorial].
 {% highlight java %}
 import java.lang.instrument.ClassFileTransformer;
 import java.lang.instrument.IllegalClassFormatException;